A higher credit score equates to more money in your pocket. It is as simple as that!

 However, whilst your payment history tops as the most vital piece of your credit score, it cost you several months and even years to improve it considerably.
 Are you looking for a quicker fix?

 The following are the ten things you can do today to start improving your credit score over the coming few months.

 Firstly, you have to know where you currently stand.

-It is good to request for a free report from AnnualCreditReport.com, and then take a closer look at it.
+It is good to request a free report from AnnualCreditReport.com and then take a closer look at it.
 Do the listed balances match your present account statements?
 Are there any delayed payments that you know you truly made on time?
 In case you notice any errors or items you do not recognize, contact the reporting agency immediately to get it rectified.
-If in any case you are looking for a more advanced and relatively affordable identity theft protection, try Lifelock.
-It is highly rated and will without a doubt offer you the best!

 Do you presently have a credit card balance?
-Then – even if you are making on-time minimum payments – you need to immediately stop digging yourself into more debt.
+Then – even if you are making on-time minimum payments – you need to stop digging yourself into more debt immediately.

-Take all your credit cards out of your wallet, cut them in to half or you can even freeze them in your freezer – do all it takes just to stop you from adding anything extra to your balances in the account.
+Take all your credit cards out of your wallet, cut them into half, or you can even freeze them in your freezer – do all it takes to stop you from adding anything extra to your balances in the account.
 Any actions you are taking to boost your credit score will only be challenged if you continue racking up higher balances.

 This could mean that you change your spending habits, cut on your budget and significantly simplify your lifestyle.
 Doing these things now will definitely assist you in maintaining that higher score once you attain it.

 If you have skipped any payments, make up for these as soon as possible.
 The longer you wait, the more your credit score worsens.